Asceticadarsh/IMDB_movie/README.md

 |----------------|----------------|-----------------|-----------------|-------------------|-------------------|
 | 1.0            | 10.0           | 100             | 725138          | 1                 | 10                |

-So, the minimum and maximum values in each column of the ratings table are in the expected range.
+So, the minimum and maximum values in each column of the ratings table are in the expected range.<br>
 This implies there are no outliers in the table.

 Now, let’s find out the top 10 movies based on average ratings.